 You might have heard that Disney’s Magical Express service is ending in later 2021.
 An authorized Disney travel planner will be able to help you make arrangements to and from the airport on top of the services they already provide.

 For those interested in staying at the Grand Floridian Villas but can’t swing a full week, consider staying here on a short trip.
-Or you might consider a split stay.
+Or you might consider doing a split stay.

 That’s where you stay at a deluxe resort on the lowest-priced days of the week, and stay at a value or moderate on the higher-priced days.
 The prices are always highest at the resorts on Fridays, Saturdays, and Sundays.